layumi/UAVM2023/README.md

 Code Repos:

-Please note that this leaderboard is not the final ranking for competition.
-We will check the code.
+:star: Please note that this leaderboard is not the final ranking for competition.
+We will check the code.  :star:

 **The 1st place on the leaderboard (Recall@1 98.94)**